Posted on behalf of Phillips Law Group on Jan 06, 2011 in Auto Accidents

 When Arizona car accidents occur, and more than 140,000 of them take place every year in the state, one of the most troubling injuries that can result is known as a traumatic brain injury.
-These injuries deal with a part of the body that largely remains a mystery to the world of medical science, which means that those who suffer from this type of harm as a result of an Arizona car accident should seek the help of an Arizona traumatic brain injury lawyer.
-Below is a brief overview of what could be obtained in terms of damages in an Arizona personal injury lawsuit that's filed because someone suffered a traumatic brain injury in an accident.
+These injuries deal with a part of the body that largely remains a mystery to the world of medical science, which means that those who suffer from this type of harm as a result of an Arizona car accident should seek the help of a Phoenix car accident lawyer.
+Below is a brief overview of what could be obtained in terms of damages in a Phoenix personal injury lawsuit that's filed because someone suffered a traumatic brain injury in an accident.

 Unfortunately for those who suffer from traumatic brain injuries, most of these situations involve long-term medical care and rehabilitation.
 In short, there is no cure for brain damage, which means that people who suffer from these injuries will usually need to relearn the basic life skills that have been lost due to an injury that's inflicted to that portion of the brain.
 While surgery is a possibility in some instances, many times a traumatic brain injury involves a portion of the brain that cannot be reached by surgeons.

 Therefore, there are several forms of damages that could be sought and ultimately obtained by those who find themselves in this position.
 These damages could include: